 “I believe that music is the answer to the problems that we are facing.
 I only get deeper into taping into the positive healing message that music delivers, then I create…”

-I remember Lars Bartkuhn of Needs saying to me that a revolution is inevitable.
+Lars Bartkuhn of Needs said to me one day that a revolution is inevitable.
 Would you agree?

 Others like Ultra Naté believe in the return of a period when, like the early days of House Music, people are to be slightly more selective.
 Your thought about this?